projectcalico/calico/getting-started/windows-calico/troubleshoot.md

 ```
 #### Installation stalls at "Waiting for Calico initialisation to finish"

 This can be caused by Window's Execution protection feature.
-Exit the install using Ctrl-C,
-unblock the scripts, and then run uninstall-calico.ps1 followed by
+Exit the install using Ctrl-C, unblock the scripts, and then run uninstall-calico.ps1 followed by install-calico.ps1.
-install-calico.ps1.

 #### Windows Server 2019 insider preview: after rebooting a node, Calico fails to start, the tigera-node.err.log file contains errors.

 Tigera believe that we understand this issue and we plan to resolve it in a patch release.
-As
-a workaround, stopping and then starting Calico (using the stop-calico.ps1 and start-calico.ps1 scripts) resolves the problem.
+As a workaround, stop and then start Calico using the stop-calico.ps1 and start-calico.ps1 scripts.

 After reboot of Windows node, pods fail to schedule, kubelet log has CNI errors "timed out waiting for interface matching the management IP (169.254.57.5) of network" (where the IP address may vary but will always be a 169.254.x.x address)